Azure/Health-Data-and-AI-Blueprint/deployment.md

 ```
 Uninstalls the solution, removing all resource groups, service principles, AD applications, and AD users.

+NOTE- Do not uninstall the solution if you are going to deploy the Health Extension.

-##  deployIaaS.ps1 usage (Health Extention)
+##  deployIaaS.ps1 usage (Health Extension)

-DeployIaaS.ps1 should be run once the deployment of the solution has been completed.
-This health extention will provide additonal capabilities, including the addition of at Windows Server VM, and SQL server deployment.
+DeployIaaS.ps1 should be run once the deployment of the PaaS solution has completed successfully.
+This health extension will provide additional capabilities, including the addition of at Windows Server VM, and SQL server deployment.The purpose of the extension is to show-case best practices such as the following:

+1. “Start Secure” – enable security capabilities and monitoring of the IaaS VM work-load before any sensitive data or work-load processing takes place.
+2. Extend the existing PaaS sample to show secure co-existence between PaaS and IaaS VM work-load elements.
+3. Illustrate recently introduced security and deployment capabilities of ASC, ARM templates, and powershell automation.

 ```
 .\deployIaaS.ps1 -deploymentPrefix <prefix>
              -tenantId <tenant-id>